-No doubt, the image of the 401(k) was greatly tarnished by the recession.
+No doubt, the image of the 401(k) was greatly tarnished by the Great Recession of 2008/2009.
 However, you should still view this plan as a viable means to save for your retirement.
 Here are a few reasons:

 - Contributions are generally tax deductible.
 Some employers have implemented a Roth segment to their 401(k) plans.
 While the contributions are not tax deductible, qualified distributions, including earnings, will be income tax-free.

 - Any contributions that your employer matches are, in essence, free money.
 And often, the greater the contribution, the greater the match.

 - The earnings you make from your investment are tax-deferred.

 - Funds withdrawn prior to the age of 59½ typically incur a 10 percent penalty tax, unless an exception applies.*

 - Systematic investing is generally considered a better investment strategy than trying to time the market.

 - If you had stayed with your plan you probably have more than recovered your losses.